hackerb9/mimesweeper/README.md

   which would return a group of events (instead of exiting on the first one).
 It could quit one second after the last event was received.

+* The list of directories to search is fixed.
+I originally had my code searching for the `wine` executable in the PATH to determine where it was installed, and thus where the wine.inf files were.
+However, that failed when I wanted the script to run as root, which often has a more limited PATH.
+Still, it might not be a bad idea in the future if there are requests for support from people that use different install directories.